cuppello/cuppello.github.io/README.md

-This repo is currently a collection of JSPsych surveys
+This repo is currently a collection of JSPsych surveys, and a directory of jsPsych libraries

 - 01 Test surveys
   * 0101 Dot Probe Test